broadinstitute/seqr/deploy/LOCAL_INSTALL.md

-git clone https://github.com/macarthur-lab/seqr.git   # clone the seqr repo cd seqr git checkout local_hail_v02   # switch to the local_hail_v02 branch docker-compose up -d seqr   # use docker-compose to start seqr in the background after also starting other components it depends on (postgres, redis, elasticsearch, phenotips)
+git clone https://github.com/macarthur-lab/seqr.git   # clone the seqr repo cd seqr git checkout local_hail_v02   # switch to the local_hail_v02 branch docker-compose up -d seqr   # start up the seqr docker image in the background after also starting other components it depends on (postgres, redis, elasticsearch, phenotips).
+This may take 10+ minutes. docker-compose logs -f seqr  # (optional) continuously print seqr logs to see when it is done starting up or if there are any errors.
+Type Ctrl-C to exit from the logs.

-docker-compose logs -f seqr  # (optional) print seqr logs.
-Type Ctrl-C to stop. docker-compose exec seqr python manage.py createsuperuser  # create an Admin user
+docker-compose exec seqr python manage.py createsuperuser  # create a seqr Admin user

-open http://localhost     # log into seqr using the email and password from the previous step
+open http://localhost     # open the seqr landing page in your browser.
+Log in to seqr using the email and password from the previous step
 ```

-##### Loading data:
+#### Loading data (not done testing this section):

 ```
 gcloud auth application-default login  # authenticate to your gcloud account